 Shine Up That Turd

 Buffing up a resume with a nonsensical misapplication of the latest software fashion is nothing new.
 Few people involved with such a project have a positive experience, however.
-When complex technologies are misapplied they often fail to deliver value, or the project just fails, which contributes to the trough of disillusionment that Gartner often reports on.
+When complex technologies are misapplied they often fail to deliver value, or the project just fails, which contributes to the trough of disillusionment in the Gartner Hype Cycle.

 Consider the cynical and selfish world view that such a person must have in order to engage in this sort of activity.
 Software professionals are rewarded for being fashionable, and part of the mystique is to say and do things that others don't fully comprehend.
 If one keeps moving fast enough, and learns some key phrases to use as putdowns that sound impressive but have no meaning when taken out of context ("your approach would likely cause a data race condition"), others are kept off balance long enough for the perpetrator to achieve advantage.